DIS-SIN/neo4j-training-sessions/session_6/README.md

-# Data visualization
+# Graph exploration and algorithms

-## Visualizing graph data and interact with them
+## Visually exploring graph data and interact with them

 Graph data visualization not only consists of exploring graph entities and their relationships, but also using graph algorithms to detect important features.